 Ativan and Xanax are both benzodiazepines.
 They have similar effects and side effects, and both can cause withdrawal symptoms.
 However, one may work better for some people than the other.

 Despite the similarities between Ativan and Xanax, their properties result in a number of differences.
 A doctor will prescribe one or the other based on a person’s medical history and current condition.

 Recommendations suggest using antidepressants over Ativan or Xanax in the treatment of anxiety disorders or panic disorders because benzodiazepines have the potential for withdrawal and misuse.

-Although official guidance does not recommend Ativan or Xanax as first-line treatments and they have significant adverse effects, they both hold a significant portion of prescribed benzodiazepines, and this is unlikely to change in the near future.
+Although official guidance does not recommend Ativan or Xanax as first-line treatments and they have significant adverse effects, they both are a significant portion of prescribed benzodiazepines.